 - Income tax 20% is charged on gross dividends (calculated as 20/80 of the net dividend).
 Special conditions may apply for a 14% rate (for legal entities).

 The bank account is not required for the company formation, but it is required for the license application phase.
 We work with several traditional and fintech banks to ensure the opening of a business bank account for your Estonian company.
 We do our best to support in the process, but can not provide a guarantee and the end-result will depend on your business model, background and co-operation during the KYC process.
-Still, most of our clients have been able to open an operational account in a week.
+Still, most of our clients have been able to open an operational account in a few weeks.